fahygao/full-stack-MySQL-AWS-Django/Issuelog.md

 ---
 ## What caused the issue: deploy failed to the AWS EB?

-Deploy failed because packages failed to load and download.
+Deploy failed because packages failed to mysql load and download.
 Error message:
 ``` Python
 Collecting mysqlclient==2.1.1